yasiramri/padel-studio/CONTRIBUTING.md

-# Contributing to Skeleton Theme
+# Contributing to Padel Studio Theme

 ## How to contribute